radius-project/radius/docs/contributing/contributing-code/running-radius-locally.md

 You'll need to:

-- Duplicate the contents of an Kubernetes Environment
+- Duplicate the contents of the environment (whether it be kubernetes, dev, or azure)
 - Give the new environment a memorable name like `test` or `local`
 - Add `radiusrplocalurl` and `deploymentenginelocalurl` to point to the URLs of your local RP and DE